Malvern in the Great War

-People from all walks of life have been selected, such as a wounded soldier’s son who played truant from school.
-Our local aristocrat, Earl Beauchamp was a cabinet minister when the decision to declare war was made.
-Malvern Link produced the first woman to be accepted by GWR to take the job of a ticket collector.
+Over 20 people from all walks of life come to life in these stories: a wounded soldier’s son who played truant from school; our local aristocrat, Earl Beauchamp was a the only cabinet minister available to witness the King’s declaration of war while Malvern Link produced the first woman to be accepted by GWR to take the job of a ticket collector.
 One character is a baby, just a few months old, who escaped from Belgium with her mother in August 1914.
 This story has also featured on BBC Hereford and Worcester (http://www.bbc.co.uk/programmes/p01p345j).

-The feedback from visitors has been extremely positive and the National Registration cards will be available over the next few years.
+The feedback from visitors has been extremely positive and the National Registration cards will be available until 2021.

 Malvern’s Roll of Honour